Crypt-Sean/github-pages-with-jekyll/index.md

-# I am Sean, Fortnite Pro
+# I am Sean, a Fortnite Pro

 Thank you for coming.
 Today we are going to talk about...